puppeteer/puppeteer/docs/api/puppeteer.securitydetails.subjectname.md

 # SecurityDetails.subjectName() method

-The name of the subject to which the certificate was issued.

-#### Signature:
+### Signature:

 ```typescript
 class SecurityDetails {
   subjectName(): string;
 }
 ```

+The name of the subject to which the certificate was issued.

 **Returns:**